upcmd/updocs/content-src/design-patterns/func_and_vars.md

 How does it work:

-* var a's value caller-var-a in Main overrides global runtime value global-var-a, then it is used a func arg to call func action
+* var a's value caller-var-a in Main extends global runtime value global-var-a. then it is used a func arg to call func action
-* note that local-var-* in action func served as default values, if there is same name var, eg var a in global runtime or caller's execution runtime, then it will be overridden by caller
+* note that loca1l-var-* in action func served as default values, if there is same name var, eg var a in global runtime or caller's execution runtime, then it will be overridden by caller

 #### func as method or reusable unit in module invoked by external func